Fed Interest Rates Hikes Coming Soon?

-So, if you're among the 38 percent of U.S. households with credit card debt, you can generally count on any move by the Fed affecting the interest you pay on it.
+So, if you're among the 38% of U.S. households with credit card debt, you can generally count on any move by the Fed affecting the interest you pay on it.

 How will you be affected?

 That said, now is the time to be proactive in taking care of high-interest debt.
-According to creditcards.com data, the average interest rate is 16.15%.
-That’s not capturing retail credit card data, which is currently averaging around 24.99%.
-So if you have a $200 balance on your favorite department store’s credit card, you can expect to pay an extra $50 in interest alone.
+According to valuepenguin.com data, the average credit card interest rates have fluctuated between 12% - 16% since 2005.
+Separately, a creditcards.com report that tracks retail credit card data, which is averaging around 24.99%, means if you have a $200 balance on your favorite department store’s credit card, you can expect to pay an extra $50 in interest alone.

 Why waste your money?

 Refinancing is a great way to take care of high-interest debt.
 Current mortgage interest rates are in the high 3’s.
 So, you can refinance to lower your rate and save hundreds each month.
 You can use those savings toward faster credit card payoff.
 Or, depending on the amount of equity you have in your home, you can even do a cash-out refinance to pay off serious debt amounts.
 If you live in the West or South, chances are you are enjoying above-average housing gains -- making a cash-out mortgage refinance even more attractive.

 Regardless of where you live, a mortgage refinance can be an extremely beneficial financial savings tool.
 The best way to learn more is to discuss your personal goals with a dedicated mortgage expert.
 You can get answers to your questions and choose a custom home loan that’s a better fit for your current (and future) needs.
 Get started today!